Jabulente/Measuring-the-Difference-Between-Two-Groups-TTest/README.md

-# **T-test-Python-Implementation**
+ <h1 align="center">  T-Test Analysis | Measuring the Difference Between Two Groups </h1>

 ## **Overview**

 This project provides a comprehensive implementation of Student’s *t*-tests using Python.
 It focuses on statistical hypothesis testing for comparing means across one or more groups, using common t-test methods: **one-sample**, **independent two-sample**, and **paired-sample t-tests**.
 The goal is to offer clean, readable Python code that can be adapted for educational purposes, research, or data analysis tasks.
 The implementation also includes support for analyzing multiple parameters across multiple groups.
 All test outputs are formatted into structured **DataFrames** for clarity, and each result includes interpretation to help users draw meaningful conclusions from their data.

 ## **Goals**